MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/troubleshoot/support-policy-for-dns-client-side-caching.md

 # Support policy for DNS client-side caching on DNS clients

 Windows contains a client-side DNS cache.
 Microsoft recommends not to disable DNS client-side caching on DNS clients.
-A configuration in which DNS client-side caching is disabled is not supported.
+A configuration in which DNS client-side caching is disabled isn't supported.

 ## Support policy